The Lynne Marshall and Wayne Foo Brain Cancer Fellowship

 Purpose of Award

-The purpose of the award is to support training for exceptional clinical fellows (post MD) or post-doctoral fellows (post PhD) pursuing research activity related to brain cancer and to increase capacity in research that aims to improve the lives of patients with brain cancers.
+The Lynne Marshall and Wayne Foo Brain Cancer Research Fellowship was created by a generous donation through the Alberta Cancer Foundation.
+The primary purpose of the award is to support training for exceptional clinical fellows (post MD) pursuing research activity related to brain cancer and to increase capacity in research that aims to improve the lives of patients with brain cancers.
+In exceptional circumstances, postdoctoral fellows (post PhD) may be considered.
 The award is intended to provide valuable research training experience and to support the development of competitive applications for external salary awards at the provincial or national levels.

 Duration